FabianoSouzaPereira/phalconproject/README.md

  phalconproject

+##  This app was made with PHP7.4.3 and Phalcon 4.01.
 ### This project was fixed, because phalcon-devtools had created it with some errors.
 ### First of all a public/index.pfp was created with the following error:
 #